dcarrillo/whatismyip/README.md

 - TLS and HTTP/2.
 - Experimental HTTP/3 support.
 HTTP/3 requires a TLS server running (`-tls-bind`), as HTTP/3 starts as a TLS connection that then gets upgraded to UDP.
 The UDP port is the same as the one used for the TLS server.
-- Beta DNS discovery: A best-effort approach to discovering the DNS server that is resolving the client's requests.
+- DNS discovery: A best-effort approach to discovering the DNS server that is resolving the client's requests.
 - Can run behind a proxy by trusting a custom header (usually `X-Real-IP`) to figure out the source IP address.
 It also supports a custom header to resolve the client port, if the proxy can only add a header for the IP (for example a fixed header from CDNs) the client port is shown as unknown.
 - IPv4 and IPv6.
 - Geolocation info including ASN.
 This feature is possible thanks to [maxmind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en) GeoLite2 databases.
 In order to use these databases, a license key is needed.
 Please visit Maxmind site for further instructions and get a free license.
 - Checking TCP open ports.
 - High performance.
+- Prometheus metrics endpoint: Exports metrics (on a separete process/port) for HTTP requests, request duration, geo lookups, port scans, and DNS queries.
 - Self-contained server that can reload GeoLite2 databases and/or SSL certificates without stop/start.
 The `hup` signal is honored.
 - HTML templates for the landing page.
 - Text plain and JSON output.